 But despite Bitcoin being early and small, it sometimes had glimpses of instances that had less volatility than highly established things such as gold, oil, NASDAQ, Dow Jones, silver, Apple, Amazon, Microsoft, treasuries, etc.

 Also, contrary to popular belief, the price volatility is not just necessary but required for the adoption phase of Bitcoin.
 This volatility is what brings in new interest, users, investors, liquidity and builders into the space in cycles.
-It also clears out the scammers, opportunists and weak hands when the bear market hits them hard.
+It also clears out the scammers, opportunists, weak hands and people that were there for the wrong reasons.

 People should only fear volatility that trends downwards.
 Bitcoin's price volatility has been trending "upwards and to the right" since day 1 for over a decade now.